Your true Icelandic winter adventure awaits. Book your tour now!

 VOLCANIC ERUPTION IN 2023 (July)

-In July 2023, an eruption occurred at Litli-Hrútur in Iceland, unique and larger than the previous eruptions in the same area.
+In July 2023, an eruption occurred at Litli-Hrútur in Iceland, unique and larger than the previous events in the same area.
 Although it did not pose any immediate danger to communities or flights, it did present some challenges, such as gas pollution and intense seismic activity.

 Public access to the eruption site was permitted, but hiking to the volcano was advised against due to high levels of volcanic gasses.
 The eruption occurred in an uninhabited area, posing no immediate risk to communities or infrastructure, and Keflavik Airport operated normally without any flight disruptions.